livechat/react-chatio/README.md

 | visitor_queued | Returns true if the visitor is currently waiting in the queue, returns false otherwise. |
 |chat_running | Returns true if the visitor is currently chatting with an agent, returns false otherwise. |

 ### Callbacks

-*To make your code cleaner and life easier our component gives you easy way to control chat callbacks.*
+Chat.io React component gives you the option to control chat callbacks.

-Lets say you want to get notified when user opens the chat:
+Let's say that you want to get notified when a user opens the chat:

 ```javascript
 <ChatIO
   ...